 Science-Based Innovation Studios are created to be a vibrant workspace where the Center brings together local partners from community-based programs and student-led design teams.
-Participants will share a common interest in early childhood development to mobilize scientific knowledge, leverage “real-world” wisdom, and apply “design-led” problem-solving to move beyond traditional ways of thinking.
-Teams will identify unmet challenges faced by programs and work collaboratively toward innovative, science-informed solutions.
+Participants share a common interest in early childhood development to mobilize scientific knowledge, leverage “real-world” wisdom, and apply “design-led” problem-solving to move beyond traditional ways of thinking.
+Teams identify unmet challenges faced by programs and work collaboratively toward innovative, science-informed solutions.

-During the course of this year-long, non-credit workshop series, three design teams will work with coaches from the Center on the Developing Child to frame a design challenge relevant to the local partner, explore its root causes, generate an innovative solution, and test a prototype.
-Each Center-led design team will be comprised of one local partner and a team of 3 to 4 students who have been selected from a competitive pool of applicants.
+During the course of this year-long, non-credit workshop series, three design teams work with coaches from the Center on the Developing Child to frame a design challenge relevant to the local partner, explore its root causes, generate an innovative solution, and test a prototype.
+Each Center-led design team is comprised of one local partner and a team of 3 to 4 students who have been selected from a competitive pool of applicants.
 Using human-centered design methods, the studio workshops draw on the Center’s early childhood science framework as a source of creative insight and inspiration to design bold solutions aimed at breakthrough impacts for children facing adversity.

-- Explore root causes: Ethnography
+- Workshop #2: Explore root causes: Ethnography

-- Prototype and test
+- Workshop #5: Prototype and test

-- Harvest lessons learned: Redesign
+- Workshop #6: Harvest lessons learned: Redesign

 - Learning Expo